ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 Test Steps:

 1. The Transaction Originator, Transaction Sender, or Developer accesses the L2 to view the Transaction Fee and its components after a Direct Transaction has been finalized on the L2 using the Transaction ID from the transaction finalization confirmation notification from the L2.
-2. The Transaction Originator, Transaction Sender, or Developer verifies that they can see the Transaction Fee and its components, including the Base Fee, Execution Fee, Priority Fee.
+2. The Transaction Originator, Transaction Sender, or Developer verifies that they can see the Transaction Fee and its components, including the Execution Fee, Data Fee, Priority Fee.
 3. The Transaction Originator, Transaction Sender, or Developer verifies that the Transaction Fee and its components displayed on the L2 match or is less than the Transaction Fee and its components displayed to them before submitting the Direct Transaction.
 4. The Transaction Originator, Transaction Sender, or Developer verifies that the Transaction Fee and its components displayed on the L2 match or are less than the Transaction Fee and its components charged to the Transaction Sender's account.